University of Southern California (USC) Tuition and Fees

 Located in Los Angeles, California, the University of Southern California (USC) is a private, not-for-profit educational institution and research university.
 USC awards primarily bachelor’s degrees and above, and operates on a semester system.

-This guide will give you information about USC tuition in 2022, financial aid, USC acceptance rates and admission requirements, and more.
+This guide will give you information about USC tuition, financial aid, USC acceptance rates and admission requirements, and more.

 Total Cost of Attendance

 USC placed 19th overall in a comprehensive ranking in 2022 of nearly 800 public and private universities by The Wall Street Journal and Times Higher Education.
 When looking specifically at universities in the western part of the United States, USC ranked third.
 When looking at the 25 highest-ranking universities, USC ranked fourth in engagement, a measurement that uses student input on how well their educational institution prepares them for real-world situations.